kpobb1989/DotNetCoreInjectorExtensions/README.md

 Extra features:

-* `IgnorePropertyAutowiredAttribute` - you can use it if you don't wanna inject a certain property:
+* `IgnorePropertyAutowiredAttribute` can be used to avoid injection for a certain property:

 		public class TestClass
 		{